Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 <link rel=“alternate” hreflang=“sv” href=“https://www.website.com/sv”>

 If we want to be more specific and add a regional variant to our language then we would add a country code after the language code.
-It’s important that we always follow this order and separate by a hyphen (as shown below).
-It’s also important to note that Google will not recognize cities and towns; it only recognizes a country as a whole.
+It’s important that we always follow this order and separate by a hyphen.

 Adding geographies to your hreflang tags can be done by adding a country code after the language code in the hreflang attribute.
 If the website above is targeting different countries with each language, they would look like this: